 The Southeastern District is divided into four Affiliate Associations: Carolina Amateur Hockey Association governing North Carolina and South Carolina, Potomac Valley Amateur Hockey Association governing Maryland, Virginia and the District of Columbia, Southern Amateur Hockey Association governing Alabama, Arkansas, Georgia, Louisiana, Mississippi and Tennessee and the Statewide Amateur Hockey Association of Florida governing Florida.

-Four Southeastern District teams brought home national titles with wins in the final game of the 2014 Toyota USA Hockey National Championship Tournament.
-Our 2014 National Champions are:
+Three Southeastern District teams brought home national titles with wins in the final game of the 2015 Toyota USA Hockey National Championship Tournament.
+Our 2015 National Champions are:

 The Southeastern District had one team earn a Silver Medal:

 Scoprions U14 National Champions

 Scoprions U16 National Champions

 The NHL analytics team uses tracking technology to compare cross-ice to full-ice for 8U players

 A cutting-edge NHL analytics team put the test to youth hockey for the first time ever, comparing cross-ice hockey to full-ice hockey.
 Watch this video and see what you think.